Agora - where research meets the public

 2) International peer-review process: each application is evaluated by at least two international experts using a list of questions based on the evaluation criteria of Agora.
 At the end of the evaluation process, applicants have access to the anonymised external reviews on mySNF.

-3) Assessment by the Agora evaluation commission: each application is examined by two members of the evaluation commission; they assess the external reviews and classify each application according to the evaluation criteria defined for Agora.
+3) Assessment by the Agora evaluation panel: each application is examined by two members of the evaluation commission; they assess the external reviews and classify each application according to the evaluation criteria defined for Agora.
 In a plenary session, the members of the commission then discuss and compare all the applications and make a provisional funding decision on each application.
 Subsequently, the Presiding Board of the Research Council examines whether the procedures have been correctly applied and the budget and other conditions complied with.
 If this is the case, it endorses the decisions of the evaluation commission.

 Communication of the funding decision